The university should be referred to as either SEU or Southeastern University. Please do not just use “Southeastern” by itself.

 Note: In the name Hoskins School of Mission, mission is used in singular form.

 Write out a person’s first and last name in headlines and on first mention.
-Refer to the person by their last name on subsequent mentions.
+On subsequent mentions, referring to the person by their first name only or last name only will depend on the type of piece you are writing.

-Example: Alexis Fennimore, director of campus visits and events, loves the interactions that visit events provide.
-“Prospective students really enjoy seeing SEU from the perspective of a current student,” explained Fennimore.
+Alexis Fennimore, director of campus visits and events, loves the interactions that visit events provide.
+“Prospective students really enjoy seeing SEU from the perspective of a current student,” Alexis explained.

 In general, spell out numbers one through nine and general numbers in copy.
 Use figures for 10 and above.